21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Anticipated science

+Again, we would aim to provide a detailed concept layout to determine whether a two-by-ten array or something like a five-by-five array would produce better performance for FAST, since its surface is actively deformed to produce a parabola for the direction of observation.
+Here, for both surveys 1 and 2, we assumed ten receivers.

-\section{Anticipated Science}
+\section{Anticipated science}

-Most of the cosmology science comes from measuring the perturbations - map and power spectrum - and comparing to theoretical predictions and expectations or finding parameter of the models.
-Thus the precision to which one can make the real space map and determine the perturbation power spectrum determine the reach of the experimental observations.
+Most of the cosmology science output in intensity mapping comes from measuring the perturbations, in the map and power spectrum, and comparing them to theoretical predictions and expectations, or finding the parameters of the models.
+The precision to which the real space map can be made and the perturbation power spectrum can be determined decide the reach of the experimental observations.

-Figure 9 shows the fractional errors for the two surveys versus wave number $k$.
-The two plots are for Survey 1 and Survey 2 parameters.
-Since the observations are sensitivity limited the errors go down linearly with inverse of the the observing time but only with the inverse of the survey volume which sets the sample variance.
-Thus since for short observing times the noise variance dominates, the much longer exposure time of the Survey 1 per pixel makes up for the longer total exposure (but 14 times shorter per pixel) spread over a much larger volume and thus number of pixels.
-The 80 times larger volume does not quite make up for the 14 times less integration time per pixel.
-Survey 1 was chosen to reach about unity in the second term added to one, so it can only improve marginally with more observing time.
-(It would improve by 25\%\ for about double the proposed 2 week run, compared the more rapid return to 14 days.)
-While Survey 2 will reduce it fractional error with the inverse of the observing time in units of the base observing time.
-Thus if Survey 2 is going well and integrating down properly, then it reaches diminishing returns in about 14 times the original mapping time.
-We also need to allow for the case of the effective system temperature being higher than 20 K or different scan and differencing/foreground removal strategy.
+Figure \ref{fig:surveys} shows the fractional errors for the two surveys versus wave number $k$.
+The two plots are for parameters of surveys 1 and 2.

+Since the observations are sensitivity-limited, the errors decrease linearly with inverse of the observing time, but only with the inverse square root of the survey volume, and the first cut of each gives about the same errors.
+Since for short observing times the noise variance dominates, the much longer exposure time of survey 1 therefore makes up for the longer total exposure (but 14 times shorter per pixel) spread over a much larger volume and thus number of pixels.
+The 80 times larger volume does not quite make up for the 14 times shorter integration time per pixel.
+Survey 1 was chosen to reach about unity in the second term added to one at the power spectrum peak, so that it can only improve marginally there with more observing time.
+It would improve by 25 per cent for about double the proposed two-week run, compared to the more rapid return to 14 days, and it still improves away from the power spectrum peak.
+Survey 2, on the other hand, will reduce its fractional error with the inverse of the observing time in units of the base observing time.
+If survey 2 is going well and integrating down properly, then it therefore reaches diminishing returns in about 14 times the original mapping time.
+The lower curve shows the fractional error that would be achievable with two years of observations in survey 2 mode assuming a duty cycle of $> 80$ per cent.
+We also need to allow for the case that the effective system temperature is higher than 20 K or different scan and differencing or foreground removal strategy.